daxmore/midnight-blog/client/XML-Files-Explanation.md

 2. **Storage Optimization**:
    - XML files are optimized for size
    - Redundant data is removed
-   - Comments are limited to 5 per post

    - Images are referenced by URL only
    - Base64 images are compressed before storage